Five Large Dog Breeds for Tough Guys and Gals

-A lot of tough guys think a tough dog will help their reputation.
+A lot of tough guys and gals think a tough dog will help their reputation.
 These are the breeds that are usually picked to fill that role.

-This is a mastiff type dog so big, and so tough, that he really needs to be owned by a tough guy that likes to be alone.
+This mastiff-type dog is so big and so tough, that he really needs to be owned by someone who likes to be alone.
 The dog is usually seen with cropped ears and is bred to look all muscle, standing wide and weighing up to 140 pounds.

 The Presa Canario lives 8-12 years, about normal for a large breed dog, and has several health conditions common to large dogs like hip dysplasia and trick knees.